William Murdoch (pianist)

 William David Murdoch (10 February 1888 – 9 September 1942) was an Australian pianist, composer and author.

 Early life and education

-Murdoch was born at Sandhurst (now Bendigo, Victoria), the son of Andrew Murdoch, an engineer, and his wife Annie, née Esler.
+Murdoch was born at Sandhurst (now Bendigo, Victoria), the son of Andrew Murdoch, an ironfounder, and his wife Annie, née Esler.
 At 11 years of age William began piano lessons and soon won several solo competitions.
 In 1903 he was awarded the first Bendigo Austral Scholarship.
-This entitled him to three years' tuition at the University of Melbourne Conservatorium of Music, where he continued his studies under William Adolphus Laver, later Ormond Professor of Music.
-In 1906 Murdoch won the (Sir William John) Clarke Scholarship, which entitled him to three years' tuition at the Royal College of Music, London.
-As the scholarship was not large enough to fully provide for the young man, it was agreed that he should receive the balance of his Austral Scholarship, and a further amount was raised from a concert and subscriptions at Bendigo.
-Murdoch spent four happy years at the London College and made great progress, under the guidance of a Danish pianist and teacher, Frits Hartvigson.
+This entitled him to three years' tuition at Marshall-Hall's Conservatorium of Music, where he continued his studies under Eduard Scharf and W. A. Laver, later Ormond Professor of Music.
+In 1906 Murdoch won the Clarke Scholarship, which entitled him to three years' tuition at the Royal College of Music, London.
+As the scholarship was insufficient to cover his expenses, it was agreed that he should receive the balance of his Austral Scholarship, and a further amount was raised from a concert and subscriptions at Bendigo.
+Murdoch spent two miserable years (1907–1908) at the London College.